IBM/mac-ibm-notifications/README.md

 You can also find a list of the maintainers of this repo [here](MAINTAINERS.md).

+Don't forget to join the community in the `#mac-ibm-open-source` channel in the [MacAdmins Slack Workspace](https://www.macadmins.org).

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Ideally create a topic branch for every separate change you make.
 For
 example: